The spasticity of multiple sclerosis doesn’t come in just one flavor.

 Different Ways MS Spasticity Presents

-“Spasticity can come in a ‘variety of flavors’ with MS,” says says Mitzi J. Williams, MD, a board certified neurologist and MS specialist at the Multiple Sclerosis Center of Atlanta, and clinical advisor for the Multiple Sclerosis Foundation.
+“Spasticity can come in a ‘variety of flavors’ with MS,” says says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.

 Dr. Williams explains, “People can have tightness of the muscles that feels like a rubber band, cramping like ‘Charlie horses, or a spasm that can actually make the extremity jerk or kick.